All You Need To Know About The Bradley Method For Childbirth

 Because of that, I don’t just tell you how to do something.
 I provide you with detailed tools to help you actually make changes to your diet.
 I don’t tell you that you should be squatting, I teach you how to increase flexibility to your joints in a safe way, so you can develop that skill (because it will help make more space for your baby if you do it correctly.)

-In Transformational Birth, you will discover a variety of pain coping skills, including relaxation and hypnosis, along with many other strategies to make your labor simple and straightforward.
+In Birth Undone you will discover a variety of pain coping skills, including relaxation and hypnosis, along with many other strategies to make your labor simple and straightforward.

 You also grow in your ability to work with and communicate with your partner.
 And you will be guided in how to advocate for yourself, pick the right places for birth -for you, and how to advocate for yourself and make educated, informed decisions that protect and your baby and your birth experience.